mitulsavani/cv/README.md

   - Responsible for beta testing and releasing iOS and Android application to 300+ active users on app stores
   - Worked in an agile environment consisting of analyzing users and peer feedback on the submitted work
     <br><br>
-- **Software Development Intern, Research Assistant** @ [Claryty](https://play.google.com/store/apps/details?id=com.claryty.claryty&hl=en_US) _(Nov 2018 - Oct 2019)_ <br>
+- **Software Development Intern, Undergraduate Researcher** @ [Claryty](https://play.google.com/store/apps/details?id=com.claryty.claryty&hl=en_US) _(Nov 2018 - Oct 2019)_ <br>
   Bioinformatics Research Project by Stanford University
   - Developed new mobile application for consumers with React Native/Redux that presents adverse effect reports for prescription drugs
   - Designed the full architecture of software stack in order to scale future Food and Drug Administration(FDA) data sets and user input
     - 🧬 Integrated 20+ million lines of FDA data into database!
   - Involved in weekly SCRUM meetings to keep track of the ongoing project status and issues
-  - Won 3rd price out of 240 projects at College of Science and Engineering annual showcase in 2019 at SF State
+  - Won 3rd prize out of 240 projects at College of Science and Engineering annual showcase in 2019 at SF State
     <br><br>
 - **Open Source** @ [Facebook](https://reactnative.dev/)<br>
-React Native Core, React Native Website
+React Native Core, React Native Website, React Native Directory
     - Contributed in migrating ImageStore native module into the new TurboModule System architecture of the repository(v59)
     - Updated API and Component docs to reflect the props and methods reflected in core repository(v62)
+    - Added 50+ missing libraries(Analytics, Geolocation, Deep Link, UI Components, and Other Platforms) that are assoicated with react native to the directory list
     - Collaborated with core contributors to comprehend the code base and get peer feedback on the submitted work.
     <br><br>